Member tool: CIPD Buddy BETA

 • Bullying and harassment cover a wide range of actions, for example, picking on someone, spreading malicious rumours about them verbally or on social media, denying them training opportunities or otherwise treating them unfairly at work can all amount to bullying and/or harassment.

-• Employers can be liable for any harassment their employees suffer at work from their colleagues and the perpetrator can also be personally liable.
+• In both cases, employers can be liable for any harassment their employees suffer at work from their colleagues, and the perpetrator can also be personally liable.

-• From 26 October 2024, employers have a duty to take reasonable steps to prevent sexual harassment of employees and workers in the course of their employment.
+• Employers have a duty to take reasonable steps to prevent sexual harassment of employees and workers in the course of their employment.
 This is a continual and anticipatory duty which requires employers to act before sexual harassment happens.

 The Employment Rights Bill proposes to change the duty requiring employers to take "all reasonable steps" to prevent sexual harassment.
 This is a further change in addition to the changes under the Worker Protection (Amendment of Equality Act 2010) Act 2023 to take “reasonable steps” to prevent sexual harassment in force on 26 October 2024.
 Keep up to date with the latest on these changes with our tracker of potential law changes.
 We will update this page once any changes are enforced.